dirigible-io/dirigible-io.github.io/docs-api/docs/etcd/client.md

 ---
-title: Etcd Client API
+title: Etcd Client
 ---

-Etcd Client API
+Etcd Client
 ===

 The Etcd Client is giving an access to an [etcd](https://etcd.io/) key-value storage.